Introduction

 Projection Neurons Calcium Imaging Analysis

-(A) For each AL, the response maps to all three odorants were overlaid to highlight glomerular structures.
+(A) For each AL, the odour response maps for the three stimuli were merged into an RGB image to highlight glomerular structures: 1-hexanol was set as the red channel, 1-heptanol as the green, and peppermint as the blue.
 Glomeruli were hand-labelled for time-series extraction.
 V, ventral; L, lateral.

 (B) Exemplary AL odorant responses during olfactory stimulation with three odorants.
 Colorbar indicates the relative change of activity during olfactory stimulation with respect to the pre-stimulus baseline.
 Circular areas indicate identified glomeruli according to (A)